fs2019-atml/face-to-cartoon/README.md

 We plan to train a [CycleGAN](https://junyanz.github.io/CycleGAN/) on cartoon faces.

 ## Git Workflow
-Just use classic merge commits if you found out that someone has pushed in meantime.
+Just use classic merge commits if you find out that someone has pushed in meantime.

 ## Project plan
 | Week 	| Suggestion 	| Planned 	| Done 	|